Biden says US sending medium-range rocket systems to Ukraine

 Overall, the United States has committed approximately $5 billion in security assistance to Ukraine since the beginning of the Biden administration, including approximately $4.5 billion since the Russia invaded on Feb.
 24.

-AP Diplomatic Writer Matthew Lee.
-Associated Press writer Aamer Madhani and Associated Press broadcast reporter Sagar Meghani contributed to this report.
+AP Diplomatic Writer Matthew Lee and Associated Press writer Aamer Madhani contributed to this report.